When it comes to getting fit, as the saying goes, “What gets measured, gets managed.”

 What’s A DEXA Scan?

-We’d gone in a couple years ago and were curious to see what had changed.
-In particular, Kim had been complaining I was “wasting away” ever since I started eating only one meal a day.
+Kim had been complaining I was “wasting away” ever since I got into fasting and eating only one or two meals a day.
 And, as for herself, she was worried she was getting fat because the dastardly scale was telling her she’d gained about eight pounds.

 Kim’s DEXA Scan